dbhynds/Protected-Site-WordPress-Plugin/readme.txt

 * Changed action to utilize get_header() function instead of wp_head().
 * Changed doctype to HTML 4.01 Transitional instead of HTML5.
 * Added CSS style to head.

-== License ==

-The Protected Site plugin blocks incoming traffic from accessing a blog or a specific blog in a network by requiring visitors to log in to WordPress.
-Copyright (C) 2011  Davo Hynds

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.